ginganinjar/send_message_integration/README.md

 The server must be running OS and the iphone must have provided access to the mac in order to send.

+If you require any support - please email me at david@mstone.com.au David Sparrius